 GYM & FITNESS CENTRE

 On-campus recreational facilities include a full gym, playing fields and tennis courts.
 A variety of fitness classes are held in Robson Hall.
-In addition, Recreation Services offers a variety of team sports for students of all levels of ability.
+In addition, Recreation offers a variety of team sports for students of all levels of ability.

 INTERNATIONAL STUDENT PROGRAMS